 - Sketch each room of your house.
 Plotting out every room of your house, including hallways and closets, can help you tally your square footage as you go

 - Measure the length and width of each room.
 Use a measuring tape to measure the length and width of every room in feet.
 This is easy when the room is rectangular or square.
-However, if you have oddly shaped rooms, you may want to use a square footage calculator .
+However, if you have oddly shaped rooms, you may want to use an online square footage calculator.

 - Multiply the length and width.
 For example, if your living room is 20 feet by 15 feet, its square footage is 300 square feet.
 Note each room’s measurement on the sketch you created in the first step.